doneholmes/nuget-package-scanner/README.md

 - [ ] [Rate limiting checks](https://developer.github.com/v3/#rate-limiting) on calls to the github api.
 When searching within a very large github org, there is the possiblity that the [search api rate limit](https://developer.github.com/v3/search/#rate-limit) budget could be exhausted (currently 30 calls/minute if authenticated)
 - [ ] Possibly break out the nuget module into a stand-alone Python package.
 I'm not sure if there's any use beyond basic GET functionality.
 - [ ] Optimizing json object scanning algorhithms.
 It's currently a very simple brute force approach.
 This may be a lot of work for little gain.

+## You may be wondering...
+### Why did you write your own github client?

+I originally tried to make use of [PyGithub](https://github.com/PyGithub/PyGithub).
+I couldn't get it working correctly with my personal acccess token, so I wrote a simple client of my own.
+This also gave me a chance to familiarize a bit more with the Github API.
+I wanted to use the [Github GraphQL API](https://developer.github.com/v4/) for this, but it doesn't support code search as of yet.
+If I need to support any more-complicated use cases, I will look at switching back to PyGithub.

+### Why did you write this in Python?
+Nuget only supports .Net.

+I wanted to learn something new and Python is new to me.
+This project seemed like a good use case for the high-level scripting support available in Python.
+I could have written this in C#, but I wouldn't have leared as much in the process.